 - Hardware and Software procurement

-Providing trusted data means shaping, designing, deploying and maintaining software systems which include smart connected devices, traditional control systems and information from anywhere inside or outside the enterprise.
-See one example of how latest technology is evolving and even replacing the way we used to manage devices.
+Providing trusted data solutions means shaping, designing, deploying and maintaining software systems which include smart connected devices, traditional control systems and information from anywhere inside or outside the enterprise.
+Trusted data solutions is also about linking devices to users without them requiring any intimate knowledge about device connections, protocols and engineering standards.

 Designing systems with the entire enterprise in mind ensures that the solution has interoperability with other business applications.
 Our aim is to “land” the right data in the right place, packaged to conform with standards.

 The control system silo and enterprise management systems no longer need to live separate lives.
-With modern technologies, work order creation, asset & ERP performance tracking and predictive analysis all work toward reduced operating costs, better scheduling for planned maintenance, reduction in downtime and early warning detection of plant failures.
+With modern technologies, work order creation, asset & ERP performance tracking and artificial intelligence all work toward reduced operating costs, better scheduling for planned maintenance, reduction in downtime and early warning detection of plant failures.
 This can be done without customised code and in an environment that your team or a trusted partner can manage.
-This technology leverages Condition Based Monitoring (CBM) and Reliability Centred Maintenance (RCM) applications.
+This technology leverages Condition Based Monitoring (CBM) and Artificial Intelligence (AI) applications.

 Compliance Reporting & Data Analysis